kaushal0494/kaushal0494.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate in the [Department of Computer Science and Engineering](https://cse.iith.ac.in/) at [Indian Institute of Technology Hyderabad](https://www.iith.ac.in/) and advised by Dr. [Maunendra Sankar Desarkar](https://www.iith.ac.in/~maunendra/).
-I am an active collaborator at Microsoft India, working with [Manish Gupta](https://sites.google.com/view/manishg/) and [Anoop Kunchukuttan](https://anoopkunchukuttan.gitlab.io/).
-I spent the last three wonderful summers interning at [Microsoft](https://www.microsoft.com/en-in/msidc/hyderabad-campus.aspx) (Translation and Auto-suggest teams) and [Nvidia-AI](https://resources.nvidia.com/en-us-gps-ai-capacity-building/nvaitc-research).
+I am a Post-Doctoral Research Associate in the [NLP Department](https://github.com/kaushal0494/kaushal0494.github.io/edit/master/_pages/about.md) at [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), Abu Dhabi, UAE.
+At MBZUAI, I work with [Dr. Ekaterina Kochmar](https://ekochmar.github.io/about/) as part of the EduNLP Lab.
+I completed my PhD in [Computer Science and Engineering](https://cse.iith.ac.in/) at [IIT Hyderabad](https://www.iith.ac.in/) under the supervision of [Dr. Maunendra Sankar Desarkar](https://www.iith.ac.in/~maunendra/).
+I actively collaborate with Microsoft India, working with [Manish Gupta](https://sites.google.com/view/manishg/) and [Anoop Kunchukuttan](https://anoopkunchukuttan.gitlab.io/).
+During my PhD, I spent three wonderful summers interning with the Microsoft Translate, Auto-Suggest, and Nvidia AI teams.

+---

 <h3><a>Research Interest</a></h3>